The Fascinating History of Tourism in London

 4. The Globe Theatre

-The Globe Theatre, a reconstruction of the original Elizabethan playhouse, brings Shakespeare’s works to life.
-Visitors can experience the magic of his plays in an authentic setting, transporting themselves back to the Golden Age of theater.
+The Globe Theatre, a replica of the original Elizabethan playhouse, makes his plays come alive.
+Visitors have the opportunity to experience the enchantment of his plays in an original setting, transported back to the Golden Age of theater.

 The Rise of Modern Tourism